i5cnc/i5_robot/README.md

 [ROS-Industrial](http://wiki.ros.org/Industrial) i5 robot metapackage.

-this repository is a collection of ros packages which are packages are fully compatible with the [ROS-Industrial](http://wiki.ros.org/Industrial) spec.
+this repository contains ROS packages which are fully compatible with the [ROS-Industrial](http://wiki.ros.org/Industrial) spec.

 Now, we only tested on ubuntu 16.04(Xenial) with ros kinetic.